donavon/thwack/README.md

 NodeJS
 </h2>

 Thwack will work on NodeJS, but requires a polyfill for `window.fetch`.
-Luckilly, there is a wonderful polyfill called [`node-fetch`](https://github.com/node-fetch/node-fetch) that you can use.
+Luckily, there is a wonderful polyfill called [`node-fetch`](https://github.com/node-fetch/node-fetch) that you can use.

-If you are using NodeJS verson 10, you will also need a polyfill for `Array#flat` and `Object#fromEntries`.
+If you are using NodeJS version 10, you will also need a polyfill for `Array#flat` and `Object#fromEntries`.
 NodeJS version 11+ has these methods and does not require a polyfill.

-You can either provide these polyfills yourself, or use the one of the following convenience imports instead.
+You can either provide these polyfills yourself, or use one of the following convenience imports instead.
 If you are running NodeJS 11+, use:

 ```js
 import thwack from 'thwack/node'; // NodeJS version 11+